asiekierka/AthenaOS/CONTRIBUTING.md

 it requires manual account verification - contact Fiskbit or asie to get your account verified.
 In addition, NESdev Wiki accounts can be used.

+Note that documentation should focus on the *public API surface* - that is, calls and information available to and made use of by user programs, and those implementation details which are known to affect said software.
+For example, we care that an interrupt call fills a screen rectangle with a specified tile, but information on which order it does so in may be unnecessary for implementing a compatible implementation.
+For more information, see "A note on reverse engineering" below.

 ## Creating test programs

 Instead of or in addition to writing documentation, one can create a test program which demonstrates the